Shuyu-XJTU/PAB-for-ECCV26-Workshop-Track4/README.md

 2. Transformed all training set files to the WebP format.

-3. Re-ordered the query (sort by the new random name).
+3. Re-ordered the query.
 We also provide the query-name-only list for the competitor as 'query_index.txt'.

+4. Provided a submission example answer.txt.
+Each line of answer.txt is the file name of the top 10 retrieved images for each query in query_index.txt.

-4. Given the new text ground-truth.
+5. Given the new text ground-truth.
 Every line is the new query name and the matched name in the gallery.
 ```